CSC322-Grinnell/mayflower-dining/README.md

 3. day: the index of the menu (0-48).
 4. hc_prep: the prepared amount for dining location hc.
 5. hc_leftover: the leftover amount for dining location hc.
-6. hc_prep: the prepared amount for dining location hc.
+6. bb_prep: the prepared amount for dining location hc.
-5. hc_leftover: the leftover amount for dining location hc.
+5. bb_leftover: the leftover amount for dining location hc.
-4. hc_prep: the prepared amount for dining location hc.
+4. buckley_prep: the prepared amount for dining location hc.
-5. hc_leftover: the leftover amount for dining location hc.
+5. buckley_leftover: the leftover amount for dining location hc.

 ## Models ##

-The models directly interact with the DB and implement CRUD for all of them + some extra stuff.
+The models directly interact with the DB and selectively implement CRUD (create, read, update, delete) for security reason.
 ### 1. Dish ###
-CRUD:
 1. Create: use add_dish.
-It accepts a name and list.
-The list should have elements of the following format: \[ingredient_name, portion_size, comment\].
-The add_dish function will make the appropriate recipe entries using this list for a dish.
+Name is required.
+Other default values are star:0, mesh_soft:0, puree:"", portion_size:"", diet:"".
+Raises an exception if the dish already exists.
 2. Read: use get_dish.
 Only works by name.
 Raises an exception if the dish with that name does not exist.
-3. Update: you can only update a dish's name here by using update_name.
-For updating the recipes, resort to the recipes model.
-Can raise an exception if the dish you specified to update does not exist.
+3. Update: use update_dish.
+Original name is required, followed by any attributes you want to update.
+Allowed attributes: new_name, star, mesh_soft, puree, portion_size, diet.
 4. Destroy: use remove_dish.
-Automatically deletes all the recipes that depend on this dish, then deletes the dish.
 Raises an exception if the dish you specified does not exist or there is a menu connection with this dish in it (meaning you have to first remove this dish from menus before being able to delete the dish just for caution).

-For adding a dish to a menu, look at the menu model.

-TODO for the dishes model: ensure that you cannot make two dishes with the same name, or if you want to be able to do so, find a way to distinguish the two similar dishes.

-### 2. Ingredient ###
+### 2. Dishes_Menus ###
-CRUD:
-1. Create: use add_ingredient.
-2. Read: use get_ingredient.
-3. Update: none.
-4. Destroy: use remove_ingredient.
-It will raise an exception if there is a recipe that depends on it.

-TODO for the ingredients model: understand how the MayFlower ingredient system actually works so you populate the relevant fields properly, do data validation, etc.
-### 3. Menu ###
-Note that all methods in the menu will be validated by day and type.
-Day has to be between 1 & 49 and type has to be either Breakfast, Dinner, or Supper.
-If validation fails, an exception will rise.
-1. Create: You should not need to create more menus, they should be all created via the seed (the 49 day cycle should not be changed).
-2. Read: For getting a menu, use get_menu.
-3. Update: A menu should not need to be updated.
-4. Remove: A menu itself should not deleted.

-The menu model also handles adding, getting, and removing dishes to a menu.
-Getting and removing will raise an exception if the dish is not

-1. Add: the dishes you wish to add should be created before calling these methods.
-You can also specify if the addition is permanent or not.
-    1. For adding a single dish, use add_dish_to_cycle.
-    2. For adding more than one dish, use add_dishes_to_cycle.
-2. Get:
-  1. For getting dishes of a menu by day and type, use get_dishes_by_day_type (day as in day in the cycle).
-  2. For getting dishes of a menu by date and type, use get_dishes_by_date_type (date is in the format YYYY-mm-dd).
-3. Remove: For removing a dish from a menu, use remove_dish_by_day_type.
-You can specify whether the removal is temporary or not.

-TODO for the menu model: prevent a dish from being added to a menu more than once.

-### 4. Recipe ###
-CRUD:
-1. Create: use create_recipe.
+1. Create: use add_dish_to_cycle.
+Takes a day and a dish name.
-2. Read: use get_recipe_by_dish to get all the recipes belonging to a dish and get_recipe_by_ingredient to get all the recipes belonging to an ingredient.
+2. Read: use get_menu if you want to get dishes of a day, and get_dish_menu if you want to get a specific entry.
-3. Update: use update_dish for updating the dish of a recipe.
-Use update_ingredient for updating the ingredient of a recipe.
-4. Destroy: we weren't able to hone this part.
-For instance, what would happen to recipe steps if one of them got removed?
-Should removal of single recipes be allowed?

-TODO for the recipe model: figure out removal procedures.

-### 5. Dishes_Menus ###
-CRUD: This model does not have any CRUD mainly due to historical reasons.
-Initially, the connection between was established in the menu model without the help of this table.
-After adding this table, we didn't bother with moving the methods from the menu model to the dishes_menus model.
-You may do so if you would like.

-Other methods:
-1. clean_up: this method removes temporary changes.
-It destroys dish-menu connections that are temp==true and for connections that have show==false, it sets show=true.
+3. Update: use update_dish_menu.
+Day and name are required arguments, followed by any parameters you want update: hc_prep, hc_leftover, bb_prep, bb_leftover, buckley_prep, buckley_leftover.
+Can only be used to update prep and leftover.
+4. Destroy: use remove_dish_from_cycle.
+Takes a day and a dish name.

 ## Controllers, routes and view ##